Do I need a digital strategy?

 You need a strategy

-Being online is a scary new place for many people in 2020.
+Being online is a scary new place for many people.

-Many people feel that they don’t understand it as well as they should – even the digital experts.
-Surely, we need to take advantage of all these new digital opportunities, and we need a strategy to cope with them.
+Many feel they don’t understand it as well as they should – even the digital experts.
+Surely, we need to take advantage of all these new digital opportunities, and we need a digital strategy to cope with them.

 Here’s the controversial part…